MarkusJungnickel/MainGovernanceWebsite/README.md

 # Main Governance Website

+## Background

+This repository was created for the purpose of my Master Thesis on Protocol/DAO Governance.
+See a summary of the thesis here.

+## Test Website

+You can access a deployed version of this website here.

 ## Setup

-Install the dependencies using yarn – everything else should be ready to go.
+Install the dependencies using yarn.
+Everything else should be ready to go.

 ## Yarn Commands